Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Preliminaries

-We start from the introduction of the 3D-aware GAN with generative neural radiance fields.
-Our method can potentially work with most of GNeRF backbones, and we showcase it with the two most recent ones StyleSDF~\cite{orel2021stylesdf} and EG3D~\cite{chan2021efficient}.
+Our method can work with most of GNeRF backbones, and we showcase it with the two most recent ones, StyleSDF~\cite{orel2021stylesdf}, EG3D~\cite{chan2021efficient}.
 Since they have similar architecture, we only describe StyleSDF~\cite{orel2021stylesdf}.
-Then, we detail the proposed double branches attribute editing module (DAEM) and `Training-As-Init, Optimizing-for-Tuning' (TRIOT) method with attribute-specific consistency loss.
-Finally, we introduce our unsupervised optimization method for facial geometry editing.